couchbase/geocouch/README.md

 glance, but isn't.
 For example a bounding box like `110,-60,-30,15` would include Australia and South America, but not Africa.

-GeoCouch automatically detects such bounding boxes and returns the expected result.
+GeoCouch operates on a plane and doesn't perform spherical calculations.
+Therefore the bounds of the plane needs to be set explicitly with the `plane_bounds` parameter.
+If bounding boxes are flipped, a search across those bounds will be performed automatically.
 Give it a try (with the same Design Document as above).
 Insert some Documents:

     curl -X PUT -d '{"loc": [17.15, -22.566667]}' http://127.0.0.1:5984/places/namibia